ippontech/blog-usa/posts/hybrid-cloud-cloud-responsibly.md

 - Manage risk of committing to a single vendor
 - Support proximity to customers for location-sensitive applications
 - Assure availability of enterprise-critical services
+- Workflow portability (support corporate aquisition)

 <h2 id="architecture">Ippon's Approach</h2>
-Our approach allows clients to seamlessly integrate the best features from each cloud into one “best of the breed” infrastructure.
-Strategically combining and modernizing existing environments while expanding into one or more clouds.
+Our approach allows clients to seamlessly integrate the best features from each cloud into one “best of breed” infrastructure.
+We are strategically combining and modernizing existing environments while expanding into one or more clouds.
 We have created a reference architecture using modern technologies that supports the view of multiple cloud vendors (including on-prem) as a single cloud.

 The first step is to conceive of an abstraction layer to allow us to handle all infrastructure in a common manner.
 In the diagram below we introduce this layer (using the HashiCorp offerings Nomad and Consul).

 ![alternate text](https://github.com/ippontech/blog-usa/blob/master/images/2019/08/IpponWay-Hybrid-Cloud.png)